burningman2k20/sample-website-javascript-03-31/readme.md

 javascript exercise
 due april 3rd 2020 @ 5:00pm (end of class)

-use media queries from previuos project as a start point
+use media queries from previous project as a start point - min 500px med 776px lrg 992 max 1200

-who i think would do best for each page
+*each page will have a div container class*

+font classes - gervan*

+colours (foreground/background) - roaa*

+*who is confirmed to do each page*

 page 1 - gervan*